 - Rinse the fruit, dry them thoroughly, and slice them into equal-sized slices.

 - Arrange the fruit on an oven tray in a single layer.

 - Place the tray in the preheated oven for up to 8 hours, depending on the size and moisture content of the fruit.

 - Flip the fruit every hour or so to ensure even dehydration.

-- Once the fruit has completely dried, remove them from the oven, and allow them to cool for at least a full day.
+- Once the fruit has completely dried, remove it from the oven, and allow it to cool for at least a full day.

 If you want to enjoy a crispy dried fruit snack, it’s important not to skip step #6.
 Patience is key when it comes to making dried from at home.
-The fruit will be soft when they first come out of the oven, but it’s the cooling process that allows them to crisp up.
+The fruit will be soft when it first comes out of the oven, but it’s the cooling process that allows it to crisp up.